InTEGr8or/moral-rights/README.md

 - Majority Rule: the voice of the people
     - Modified into Marxist/Bulshevik "dictatorship of the proletariat"

+Each of these theories of politics starts from the premise of establishing a "right to rule".

+That means they still depend on a moral justification of a right.

+The problem is, none of them achieve the concept of right.
+They attempt to build a political system that are claimed to be based on a right, while at the same time violating that actual concept of a right.

+A right is a universal principle of what is right, so as to blame a violation of a write, which is called a _wrong_.
+If a man's rights are violated, we say he was wronged.

+You can't establish a universal system of rights by basing it on a right to violate other people's rights.
+There can be no such right, since it would undermine the concept of right and wrong in general.

 ### The Principle of Populism

 Majority-rule is called out explicitly because it pervades politial thinking amongst advocates of the left and the right in the current day.